Frederick Smith (entomologist)

+Life and work

 Smith was born near York to William Smith and went to school at Leeds.
 He then studied under landscape engraver W.B.
 Cooke along with his nephew William Edward Shuckard.
 Together they took an interest in insects, especially the ants and bees.
 In 1841, following the death of William Bainbridge, he became a curator of the collections and the library of the Entomological Society of London.
-As an engraver he produced copies based on the works of Turner, Constable and David Roberts.
+As an engraver, he produced copies based on the works of Turner, Constable and David Roberts.
 He also worked with Gray arranging Hymenoptera in the British Museum.
-In 1849 he succeeded Edward Doubleday as a member of the zoologicy department.
-He then gave up his art work but produced the plates for Wollaston's Insecta Maderensia (1854) and for papers in the Transactions of the Entomological Society.
+In 1849 he succeeded Edward Doubleday as a member of the zoology department.
+He then gave up his artwork but produced the plates for Wollaston's Insecta Maderensia (1854) and for papers in the Transactions of the Entomological Society.
 In 1875, he was promoted to Assistant Keeper of Zoology.
 His publications included Catalogue of Hymenopterous Insects (7 parts, 1853–1859) and parts 5 (1851) and 6 (1852) of the Nomenclature of Coleopterous Insects.
 In these volumes, he catalogued hundreds of bees.
-Many of these bees he named including Bombus frigidus, Halictus coriaceus, and Nomia nasalis, which he discovered.
+Many of these bees he named, including Bombus frigidus, Halictus coriaceus, and Nomia nasalis, which he discovered.

 Smith was president of the Entomological Society of London, 1862–3.

-He died on 16 February 1879 after undergoing a surgery for gallstones.
+He died on 16 February 1879 after undergoing surgery for gallstones.
 He was buried at Finchley Cemetery.

-His son was Edgar Albert Smith (1847–1916), zoologist and malacologist.
+His son was Edgar Albert Smith (1847–1916) was a zoologist and malacologist.